microsoft/PowerToys/doc/devdocs/modules/keyboardmanager/keyboardmanager.md

 ### Driver approach

 Using a driver approach has the benefit of not depending on precedence orders as KBM could always run before low level hooks, and it also has the benefit of differentiating between different keyboards, allowing [multi keyboard-specific remaps](https://github.com/microsoft/PowerToys/issues/1460).
 The disadvantages are however that any bug or crash could have system level consequences.
 [Interception](https://github.com/oblitum/Interception) is an open source driver that could be used for implementing this.
-The approach was deprioritized due to the potential side effects.
+The approach was de-prioritized due to the potential side effects.

 ## Telemetry